-- o The majority of the ACDSs are written in COBOL; some have parts written in assembler language as well. - Four of the systems are written all or partly in FASTER.
-This has been a problem in that the FASTER language is no longer supported by the vendor (IBM) and very few programmers have knowledge of the language. - o It is currently a part of the LEAA regulations (LEAA, 1979a) that grantees write all application programs in ANS COBOL or FORTRAN, with the exception that programs for mini- and microcomputers may be written in BASIC.
-It does not appear that these regulations have been strictly enforced (or perhaps because they are a recent addition), since California's system is written in PL/I, Florida uses META for a part of its system, New Hampshire uses BASIC, and several systems use some assembler language, as well as the four written in FASTER.
+o The majority of the ACDSs are written in COBOL; some have parts written in o Four of the systems are written all or partly in FASTER.
+This has been a problem in that the FASTER language is no longer supported by the vendor (IBM) and very few programmers have knowledge of the language.

+o It is currently a part of the LEAA regulations (LEAA, 1979a) that grantees write all application programs in ANS COBOL or FORTRAN, with the exception that programs for mini- and microcomputers may be written in BASIC.
+It does not appear that these regulations have been strictly enforced (or perhaps because they are a recent addition), since California's system is written in PL/I, Florida uses META for a part of its system, New Hampshire uses BASIC, and several systems use some assembler language, as well as the